Q: I have a piece of memorabilia and I'd like to find out its value, can the MLB Authentication Program help?

 A: When users print the Authentication printout from the MLB.com site, they must make sure their printing preferences are set to print background images.
 The default printing setting is to not print background images.

-In IE 6, users will need to click on the "Tools" menu dropdown>Internet Options>Advanced, scroll down to "Printing" and check off "Print background colors and images."
-In Firefox 3, users will need to click on the "File" menu dropdown>Page Setup>and check the "Print Background (colors and images.)"
+In Firefox, users will need to click on the "File" menu dropdown>Print>Show Details>and check the "Print Background (colors and images.)"